Hunter Valley: Statehood movement

 There is an active movement campaigning for the Hunter Region to secede from New South Wales to form its own state.
 The sale of the Port of Newcastle and the refusal of the NSW state government to build a container terminal in Newcastle has been cited as the motivation behind the campaign.
 The movement's demands include a Royal commission into the feasibility of Hunter Valley Statehood as soon as possible, and a referendum on Hunter Valley statehood by 2030.

 Chapter VI of the Constitution of Australia allows new states to be formed, but only with the consent of the Parliament of the state in question.

+Media

+Radio

+Radio stations that broadcast to the region are: